533 Roswell St.- 770-428-3381

 During this time, we received calls about other dogs that would also show up at the junkyard that needed help.
 We worked to capture them and found them safe homes.
 We soon discovered that people were following along with us on social media and were rooting for us to help this one dog — through him, they helped us help other dogs along the way.
 People also started to reach out to us more often for assistance, and we were compelled to do as much as we could to help others in a caring and responsible way.

 Finally, the day came when we did catch Cornbread!
-Through another friend in rescue, we reached Eldad and Lisa with Hope for Paws, who came out to meet us and provide advice, and to tell us we were on the right track.
-Their expertise proved invaluable, and we were shocked that — after all of the worry, tears, and time invested, over the past 13 months — how smooth and calmly his actual rescue was.
+Through another friend in rescue, we reached Eldad and Lisa with Hope for Paws, who came out to meet us and provide advice and tell us we were on the right track.
+Their expertise proved invaluable, and we were shocked that — after all of the worry, tears, and time invested over the past 13 months — how smooth and calm his actual rescue was.
 Bear was ready, and it was his time!

-When we finally caught Cornbread, we took him into TVC to have him bathed and begin his vetting, as well as scan for a microchip.
+When Cornbread was finally caught, he was taken to the Veterinary Clinic for a bath and vetting, as well as a scan for a microchip.
 To our surprise, he was microchipped!
 We found out his name was Bear.
 He had been lost for over two and a half years after a car accident had spooked him, and he bolted from the car.
 His owners had searched for him, doing all they knew how to do, but never gave up hope.
 They kept Bear's microchip up to date, and because of that, he was able to be reunited with his family.
 A terrified dog had come back to life and returned home to the family that loved him.

-During the time we had worked separately and together for various animals, we had both been going to the same trusted vet - The Veterinary Clinic & The Veterinary Clinic West in Marietta, Georgia.
-We would walk in their doors with pets from our community to help people vet their pets if they would allow us to spay and neuter them.
-TVC was always so encouraging and friendly, and they believed in what we were doing.
+The Veterinary Clinic is always so encouraging and friendly, and they believe in what the Bear Project is doing.
 Eventually, they decided to come alongside us and offer their help in any way they could.
 They met with us, guided us, and, most of all, encouraged us to expand our vision.
 We could not ask for a better group of people to be aligned with as we take our next step to becoming The Bear Project.

-The Bear Project has grown to include two additional people.
-They both bring their unique talents and skills to our group.
-Both ladies have worked in the rescue community for many years.
-We know that together, we can all make a greater difference.
+The Bear Project has grown, and we know that together, we can all make a greater difference.
 By helping our neighbors become more knowledgeable while advocating for responsible pet ownership.
 We know this is just the beginning!